onimh/onimh/README.md

 ## Welcome to my GitHub page!

-#### I am a Ph.D. candidate in Economics at the University of Houston.
+#### I am a Visiting Assistant Professor in Economics at the University of Arkansas.
 My research focuses on Macroeconomics, Economic Inequality, Environmental Economics, and Public Finance.

 ### Languages and Tools:
 <img align="left" alt="Latex" width="26px"